The Minimalist's Guide To Makeup

 These minimalist brands either offer skin care, or offer ingredients in their makeup that are skin-healthy.
 "We've put the work into the products, so that they can be added on in a nonchalant way that simplifies your life," Greville says.

-Ahead, find some our favourite brands that make basic beauty look anything but.
+Ahead, find some our favorite brands that make basic beauty look anything but.